GoogleCloudPlatform/backlogged-pinball-backend/codelab/index.md

 ---
 id: pinball-codelab
 summary: You will build and deploy a Cloud Run app that receives Pub/Sub messages from real and simulated Pinball machines.
-You will then extend the app to respond to the Pinball machine using Gemini CodeAssist help.
+You will then extend the app to respond to the Pinball machine using Gemini Code Assist help.
 authors: Charlie Engelke
 source: 1QIaIqCi53UvqNBmHy5KHM-996XLQUvc0fXnLNeG4oUQ
 duration: 0